 - Videos are the best way to convey messages to non-English speaking audiences, as well as those with limited reading ability.

 - There was enthusiasm for materials that could easily be shared via social media.

 Permission to reproduce and translate Speak Up materials

-Speak Up information is used for public service announcements, websites, community newsletters, health fairs, closed circuit patient education television, and more.
-The popular animated videos have been downloaded by organizations in more than 70 countries.
-In a survey conducted in 2015:
+Speak Up is used for public service announcements, patient education packets, websites, community newsletters, health fairs, closed circuit patient education television, and more.

 - Speak Up copy can be integrated into other materials, such as admission packets and newsletters.